Jamie Hewlett

-Jamie Christopher Hewlett (born 3 April 1968) is an English comic book creator, illustrator, music video director, and songwriter.
-He is the co-creator of the comic book Tank Girl with Alan Martin and co-creator of the virtual band Gorillaz, alongside Blur frontman Damon Albarn.
+Jamie Christopher Hewlett (born 3 April 1968) is a British comic book artist and illustrator.
+He is the co-creator of the comic book Tank Girl with Alan Martin, and the virtual band Gorillaz alongside Blur frontman Damon Albarn.

 Biography

 Early life

-Brought up in Horsham, West Sussex, Jamie Hewlett was a pupil at Tanbridge House School, a local co-educational source comprehensive for pupils aged 11–16 years.
+Brought up in Horsham, West Sussex, Jamie Hewlett was a pupil at Tanbridge House School, a comprehensive for pupils aged 11–16 years.
 In 1983 he worked in the Wardour Street studios of Oscar Award-winning animator Bob Godfrey.
 Hewlett created the original artwork for a pilot animated cartoon series for Thames Television directed by Bob Godfrey with voiceovers by Peter Hawkins, the voice of Bill & Ben.
+He attended Horsham Arts School and Worthing Art College.

 While studying at Northbrook College Worthing, Hewlett, Alan Martin and fellow student Philip Bond created a fanzine called Atomtan.
 This brought him to the attention of Brett Ewins.
 After leaving college Hewlett and Martin were invited by Ewins to create material for a new magazine he was setting up with Steve Dillon in 1988.

 Early career

-A magazine called Deadline featured a mixture of comic strips produced by British creators like Hewlett and articles on music and culture.
+A magazine called Deadline featured a mixture of comic strips produced by English creators like Hewlett and articles on music and culture.
 Martin and Hewlett created Tank Girl, an anarchic strip about a teenage punk girl who drove a tank and had a mutant kangaroo for a boyfriend.
 The strip proved instantly popular and quickly became the most talked-about part of Deadline.
 Hewlett's eccentric style proved popular and he started to work with bands Senseless Things and Cud providing covers for record releases; he also contributed artwork sporadically to Commodore User magazine.

 He designed decor for a nightclub called The Factory in Chatsworth Road, Worthing.
 The decor featured red and green stripes, a wall of blown-up panels from Tank Girl set against 1970s wallpaper, a Ford Escort hung from the ceiling, and toilets pasted with pages from old comic book annuals.
 The Factory has since been refurbished and renamed several times.

 By 1992, Hewlett had become a major creator in the comics industry, and one of the few to break into mainstream media.
 He had worked with writer Peter Milligan on Hewligan's Haircut in 2000 AD issues 700 to 707.
 The series was later compiled into a trade paperback.
 He was involved in providing covers and art for Shade, the Changing Man, also written by Milligan, for DC Comics.

 Tank Girl was optioned to be made into a film by MGM after being considered by, among others, Steven Spielberg.
 The film was released in 1995 and featured Lori Petty as Tank Girl.
 It was a commercial and critical failure and was criticized by fans who said it failed to capture the essence of the original strip.
 Hewlett had very little involvement with the film.